Our Top 5 Rides for Kids at The Universal Orlando Resort

 There are number of different buildings at Cabana Bay including two tower buildings that overlook Volcano Bay (Universal’s water park).
 In addition to traditional hotel rooms there are 430 square foot family suites which sleep up to six and include a kitchenette with mini fridge, microwave and sink.

-The Endless Summer Resort
+The Endless Summer Resorts

 Universal’s Endless Summer Resort is comprised to two hotels: The Surfside Inn and Suites and the Dockside Inn and Suites.
 Both hotels are part of the “value” orientation at Universal and have a beach “vibe”.